 15. Practice, Practice, Practice…

 Practicing sample answers to past exam questions can help train your brain to retrieve information.
+The same applies to Reading Tests.
 Create realistic, exam-like condition and test your understanding by using our new Quiz tool.
 Try our general Knowledge Quiz below:

 16. Don’t Stay Up All Night Before an Exam